 At the sentencing hearing, your attorney will try to persuade the judge to impose a minimal sentence.
 Conversely, the prosecutor will usually try to persuade the judge to impose a harsher sentence.

-But unless new aggravating facts were revealed during the trial…or the judge believes that you committed perjury if you chose to testify)…the judge will most likely impose a sentence that is similar to the one that the prosecutor offered you prior to trial.
-If new aggravating facts were revealed, or the judge believes you lied on the stand, he/she may likely increase your sentence.
+Though unless new aggravating facts were revealed during the trial – or the judge believes that you committed perjury if you chose to testify) – the judge will most likely impose a sentence that is similar to the one that the prosecutor offered you prior to trial.
+If new aggravating facts were revealed, or the judge believes you lied on the stand, they may likely increase your sentence.

 - serving time in a private city jail (such as the Pasadena City Jail or the Beverly Hills Jail rather than with the general population at a county jail like the Twin Towers),